Puerto Rico's economy at risk from prolonged government shutdown

-SAN JUAN (Reuters) - A protracted shutdown of the U.S. government would hurt many states but would have an outsized impact on the debt-ridden territory of Puerto Rico, where federal funding provides nearly 40 percent of all government revenue, economists said on Tuesday.
+SAN JUAN, Oct 1 (Reuters) - A protracted shutdown of the U.S. government would hurt many states but would have an outsized impact on the debt-ridden territory of Puerto Rico, where federal funding provides nearly 40 percent of all government revenue, economists said on Tuesday.

 The threat to the Caribbean Island’s economy, already sliding into recession, stems from the first shutdown of the U.S. government in 17 years over a political standoff between Democratic President Barack Obama and congressional Republicans.